itsskofficial/Computer-Vision/README.md

-# Deep Learning
+# Computer Vision
-A collection of deep learning projects, programs and papers
+A collection of computer vision projects, programs and papers